Sandra Ávila Beltrán: Music

 Los Tucanes de Tijuana wrote a folk ballad that pays homage to Sandra Ávila as "a top lady who is a key part of the business."

 Los Tigres del Norte wrote a song called "La Reina del Sur", based on the story of Teresa Mendoza, the fictional drug lord in La Reina del Sur by Arturo Pérez-Reverte.

+Los Tucanes de Tijuana wrote a song called "La Señora de Acero", based on the story of Sara Aguilar, the fictional drug lord in Señora Acero by Telemundo.